Best Shampoo for Colored Hair (2026 Guide)

 1) Pureology Hydrate Shampoo — Best Overall

-Who it’s for: Normal-to-dry, medium to thick color-treated hair (and curls) that wants slip and shine.
+Who it’s for: Normal-to-dry, medium-to-thick color-treated hair (including curls) that needs slip and shine.

-Why it stands out: Salon-favorite for a reason.
-Hydrate produces a plush lather without sulfates, cleanses evenly, and leaves hair soft, reflective, and less frizz-prone.
-Their Antifade Complex helps shield pigment from UV and heat.
+Why it stands out: A salon staple for good reason.
+Hydrate offers a plush lather without sulfates, cleanses evenly, and leaves hair softer, shinier, and less frizz-prone.
+The brand’s Antifade Complex is designed to help protect color from UV exposure and heat styling.

-Scent/feel: Spa-minty, creamy; a little goes a long way.
+Scent/feel: Fresh and minty with a creamy texture; a little goes a long way.

 Pros